Guide 2022-2023

 Example/Required Artifacts for Domain 10:

-- Practicum students should be engaged in district or regional opportunities for further training related to their clinical skills and ethical practice.
-A minimum of one district or regional training addressing ethical or legal issues should be attended and artifacts should be submitted that support attendance.
+- A minimum of one district, regional, state or national training addressing ethical or legal issues should be attended and artifacts should be submitted to the course Canvas site that supports attendance.